 Robert Hovden (University of Michigan)

-Pinshane Huang (University of Illinois, Urbana-Champagne)
+Pinshane Huang (University of Illinois, Urbana-Champaign)

 Harold Hwang (Stanford University)